nkoneill/DeTREM/README.md

-Modified Multi-subject Single Cell deconvolution (mMuSiC)
+Deconvoultion with Target and Reference differences Extending MuSiC: DeTREM
 =============================================

-`mMuSiC` is a modification of the MuSiC deconvolution algorithm optimized for single-nuclei reference data.
+`DeTREM` is a modification of the MuSiC deconvolution algorithm optimized for single-nuclei reference data.

 How to cite the original `MuSiC`
 -------------------